 - You can participate in the cooking food process and learn some local specifics.

 - There is no connectivity so you can finally enjoy talking to people like in good old times.

-- As there will be few people, you might be lucky to note some animals in the desert.
+- As there will be few people, you might be lucky to note some Thar desert animals.
 As a rule, they are scared of big crowds.
 I’ve seen two chinkaras.

 - The trek might include a visit to a local village.
 I’ve visited quite a few villages in India and they give a closer look to a different reality that is also part of India.

 The disadvantages of the local desert trek

 - Conditions – it is not fair to name it as a disadvantage, but if you can’t imagine yourself sleeping in the open air with just a small group of people around without phone connectivity and access to the internet for two days, this might not be a good choice for you.

 - Lack of the activities in the evening – I felt I was taken back to my childhood times when we used to enjoy talking and spending time with real people before we made it to the social media.
 As with the first point – it was an interesting experience for me as I like connecting to people.
 If you can’t imagine yourself without the internet and planned activities for 2 days, I would reconsider this choice.

 Essential questions to ask from the Thar desert tour organizers

 Irrespectively which way you choose to explore the desert, I put up a list of important questions to clarify with the organizer and avoid stressful situations in the future.